Isoparametric functions on Finsler space forms

 { \parskip .005 truein \baselineskip 3pt \lineskip 3pt

-{{\bf Abstract:} In this paper, we prove that transnormal functions are isoparametric functions on a Finsler space form $(N(c),F)$ under certain conditions, which generalize Theorem B in \cite{QM}.
-Further more, we obtain a local isoparametric function constructed by a distance function and give a global isoparametric function on a standard Finsler sphere. \vs{5pt}
+{{\bf Abstract:} In this paper, we prove that transnormal functions are isoparametric functions on Finsler space forms $(N(c),F)$ under certain conditions, which generalize Theorem B given by Q. M. Wang in Riemannian case.
+On forward Finsler space forms $(\overrightarrow{N}(c),F)$, we discuss the relationship between umbilic hypersurfaces and isoparametric hypersurfaces, and construct global and local isoparametric functions using the distance function. \vs{5pt}

-\ni{\bf Key words:} Finsler space form; transnormal function; isoparametric function; umbilic; distance function.}
+\ni{\bf Key words:} Finsler space form; Transnormal function; Isoparametric function; Umbilic; Distance function.}